 God’s forgiveness through Jesus is bigger than our poor sexual choices and the brokenness they’ve created.

-We remain in the guilt and shame of poor choices we’ve made in the sexual part of our lives because we don’t realize the love, forgiveness, and healing Jesus holds out to us.
+We remain in the guilt and shame of poor choices we’ve made in the sexual part of our lives because we don’t realize the love, forgiveness, and healing Jesus has for us.

-Receive Jesus’ forgiveness for mistakes we’ve made sexually, and trust him for the power to live out his design for our sexuality.
+Receive Christ’s forgiveness for mistakes we’ve made sexually, and trust him for the power to live out his design for our sexuality.

 - KNOW: God offers forgiveness, healing, and freedom despite any choices we’ve made or any sexual brokenness we’ve experienced.

 - EXPERIENCE: Forgiveness for poor sexual choices and hope because God is bigger than the past and the present.

 - DO: Bring our brokenness to Jesus and receiving his forgiveness, healing, and power for sexual wholeness.